spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 1. You obtain the Palette PCG installer CLI.

-2. Use the installer to start the installation on the installer host.
+2. Use the CLI to start PCG installation on the installer host.

 3. Provide the installer with all necessary information that it prompts you for.